-The complete list of all of the elements of the project that teams need to produce before the project is finished.
-In software development, the product backlog lists all of the functionality that remains to be added to the product.
+The complete list of all of the project elements teams need to produce before the project ends.
+In software development, the product backlog includes all the functionalities that remains to be added to the product.
 In other types of projects, the product backlog refers to its corresponding deliverables.

-When planning sprints, product owners will decide what each sprint will focus on based on how he or she prioritizes the items in the product backlog.
+When planning sprints, product owners will decide the focus of each sprint after prioritizing items in the product backlog.

 - Sprint backlog:

-This list clarifies the priorities and tasks that scrum teams need to complete within each sprint.
+This list clarifies the priorities and tasks that Scrum team members need to complete within each sprint.

-Every day during the scrum meeting, each team member reports on their progress to help ensure the items in the sprint backlog are completed by the end of the sprint.
+Every day during the Scrum meeting, each team member reports on their progress to help ensure items in the sprint backlog are completed by the end of the sprint.